genome/sciclone/README.md

 Then proceed with the below instructions:

+I forked sciclone from the orginial repo to fix the 'Error in xtfrm.data.frame(x) : cannot xtfrm data frames' issue in the sciClone() function.
+Make sure dplyr is installed (e.g. install.packages('tidyverse') and R >= 4.1.0.

 Both the 'sciClone' package and it's 'bmm' dependency can be installed by doing the following: